 Matthew Johnston is a registered landscape architect with MVLA, an award-winning design firm in Alexandria, VA.
-He received his Masters of Landscape Architecture and Masters of Urban Planning degrees from Virginia Tech, and is an enthusiastic member of the professional design community represented by the Potomac Chapter of ASLA.
+He received a Master’s degree in Landscape Architecture and Urban Planning from Virginia Tech and is an enthusiastic member of the professional design community represented by the Potomac Chapter of ASLA.

 Matt’s background in international relations, urban planning, and landscape architecture informs his commitment to bring the benefits of design to more people.
 He previously served as Chapter Coordinator for the DC chapter of Architecture for Humanity and as a member of the Potomac Yard Design Advisory Committee for the City of Alexandria, helping to shape development in a growing urban corridor.

 She holds a Master’s degree in Landscape Architecture with a minor in Cultural Heritage and Museum Practices from the University of Illinois at Urbana-Champaign, and a Bachelor’s degree in Architecture from India.
 Over the past 10 years as a professional, she has worked in diversified Landscape Architecture, Historic Preservation, and Architecture & Planning firms and brings the knowledge of Heritage Conservation and waterfront design based on her graduate study.
 She has published her work twice and actively pursues and researches green and sustainable initiatives, in both her urban design projects and professional development pursuits.
 Her most recent work includes a broad spectrum of projects ranging from mixed-use residential, playgrounds and parks, streetscape and public realm design, and master planning projects.
 She also loves to volunteer for community causes and providing pro-bono graphic design assistance to emerging entrepreneurs.